 The PWC Act provides that (with certain limited exceptions) a public work with an estimated cost exceeding $15 million shall not be commenced unless:

 - It has been referred to the Parliamentary Standing Committee on Public Works (PWC); and

 - The House of Representatives has resolved, following examination and report by the PWC, that it is expedient to proceed with the work.

 Proposed public works are normally referred to the PWC by resolution of either House on the motion of (or on behalf of) the Minister for Finance.
 The PWC usually takes sworn evidence at public hearings from the proponent of the work and other interested parties and produces a report of its findings.
 The report is then presented to both Houses of Parliament and, if appropriate, the work is authorised by resolution of the House of Representatives on the motion of (or on behalf of) the Minister for Finance that it is expedient to proceed with it.
-The department produces all the necessary documentation in connection with the initial referral and, if appropriate, the subsequent expediency motion, based on information provided by agencies proposing public works.
+The department produces all the necessary documentation in connection with the initial referral and, if appropriate, the subsequent expediency motion, based on information provided by entities proposing public works.

 The Act empowers the PWC to inquire into and report to the Parliament on each public work referred to it.
 The Act requires that all public works for the Commonwealth, which are estimated to cost more than $15 million, must be referred to the Committee by either House of the Parliament or by the Governor General.
 There are some exceptions to this rule, but essentially all public works sponsored by Commonwealth departments and major statutory authorities with large building programs come within the ambit of the PWC's investigatory powers.

 The Committee is bipartisan and consists of six Members of the House of Representatives and three Senators.